Yes folks, the Clydesdales are back - for the first time since 2005.

 Posted on Sep 22, 2016

-Get close and personal with these magnificent creatures - the special stable exhibit will be open all 24 days of the fair.
+Get close and personal with these magnificent creatures - the special stable exhibit will be open all 24 days of the Texas State Fair.
 Til then, here are a few fun facts:

 Wait, what's this about?